 Department of Pharmacognosy 3, Insitute of Pharmacy, Bundelkhand University, Jhansi - 284128, Uttar Pradesh, India.

 ABSTRACT: Aim of Study: Compare the macroscopic and microscopic study of Acacia arabica and Prosopis juliflora.
 Material and Methods: The ethanolic extract of on Acacia arabica and Prosopis juliflora were using physio-chemical parameters and preliminary phytochemical investigation.
 Results and Discussion: In this study.
-I have done the comparative pharmacognostic study on Acacia arabia and Prosopis juliflora and conclude that the ethanolic extract of Acacia arabica plays more significant role and has more significant value than extract of Prosopis juliflora.
-Conclusion: The present study was aimed at pharmacognostical study.
+I have done the comparative pharmacognostic study on Acacia arabia and Prosopis juliflora and conclude that the ethanolic extract of Acacia arabica plays a more significant role and has more significant value than the extract of Prosopis juliflora.
+Conclusion: The present study was aimed at the pharmacognostical study.
 Plants Acacia arabica and Prosopis juliflora were studies for pharmacognostical characteristic, namely, morphology, microscopy, which can be of utilized in identification and authentication of plants.

 Acacia Arabica, Prosopis juliflora, Phyto-Pharmacognostic

-INTRODUCTION: India has a rich heritage of traditional medicine constituting with its different components like Ayurveda, Siddha and Unani and traditional health care has been flourishing in this country for many centuries.
+INTRODUCTION: India has a rich heritage of traditional medicine constituting with its different components like Ayurveda, Siddha, and Unani, and traditional health care has been flourishing in this country for many centuries.
 Botanicals constitute of major part of these traditional medicines.
 With the emerging worldwide interest, in adopting traditional practices, in the health care systems by exploiting their potential, the evaluation of the botanicals in these systems of medicine in India is utmost essential 1.
-Herbal medicines have a vital role in the prevention and treatment of cancer and medicinal herbs are commonly available and comparatively economical 2.
+Herbal medicines have a vital role in the prevention and treatment of cancer, and medicinal herbs are commonly available and comparatively economical 2.

 Herbalism (herbal medicine) as an alternative medical therapy is defined as the use of plants or substances derived from them, in treating disease, usually by medical herbalists without an orthodox medical qualification.
 Before the relatively recent application of scientific method into diagnosis and therapeutics, traditional medicines were mostly herbal 3.
 According to the WHO, 80% of the world population continues to rely mainly on traditional medicine for their health care 4.